jessepav/libgdx-wiki-old/Texture-Compression.md

 - either in another texture which can be ETC1 compressed as well,
 - or in the same texture, putting the color part of your image in the top, and the alpha part in the bottom.

 The video memory savings will then drops from 6x to 4x, but are still worth the effort.
-An example is given in [KTXTest] (https://github.com/libgdx/libgdx/blob/master/tests/gdx-tests/src/com/badlogic/gdx/tests/KTXTest.java).
+An example is given in [KTXTest](https://github.com/libgdx/libgdx/blob/master/tests/gdx-tests/src/com/badlogic/gdx/tests/KTXTest.java).

 ## ETC1 File Format ##

-ETC1 file format is a very simple format specific to LibGdx (see [this blog post] (http://www.badlogicgames.com/wordpress/?p=2104)).
+ETC1 file format is a very simple format specific to LibGdx (see [this blog post](http://www.badlogicgames.com/wordpress/?p=2104)).
 It gives a straight forward way to support 2D texture ETC1 compressed.
 The drawback is that it won't give you the ability to use mipmaps or cubemaps.

 ### Compression ###
 Compressing a Pixmap loaded from a file and writing it to our custom ETC1 file format is pretty simple: